yuuire/guide/docs/privacy-settings/devices/android.md

 ### Permission manager

-* Look through all the apps and disable permissions they don't need
+* Go through all the apps and disable any permissions you don't need

 ### Android System Intelligence